wangziqi2013/wangziqi2013.github.io/_posts/2018-03-20-Improving-the-Perf-of-OCC-Algo-through-TS-and-Ver.markdown

 all newly spawned read-only transactions cannot read half-committed values.
 On the contraty, update transactions may obtain a bt which is identical ct', and fail validation, because the data item they access has at least a timestamp of (bt + 1).
 After the write back, the global timestamp is atomically incremented.
 Consistency is preserved because transactions spawned after this point will see fully committed write sets.

+Note that the above techinique only applies to serial validation and write phase.
+If multiple instances of write backs are present, they may obtain the same ct' and hence use the same commit timestamp (ct' + 1).
+The completion of any write back will increment the global timestamp counter, publicizing all concurrently committing write sets even if they may have not been fully committed.